qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 Navigation Tools
 ................

-To navigate in the canvas layout, the Print Composer provides some general tools:
+To navigate in the canvas layout, the print layout provides some general tools:

 * |zoomIn| :sup:`Zoom In`
 * |zoomOut| :sup:`Zoom Out`